MeghnaSDesai/MeghnaSDesai/README.md

 - 👋 Hi, I’m @MeghnaSDesai
-- 👀 I’m interested in MERN Development
+- 👀 I’m interested in MERN and Swift Development
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on MERN projects
+- 💞️ I’m looking to collaborate on swift projects

 <!---
 MeghnaSDesai/MeghnaSDesai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.